turing228/YourLib/README.md

     <img src="https://img.shields.io/github/stars/turing228/YourLib?style=social" title="Stars"/>
 </p>

-How often do you save important information by sending to yourself on social networks and forget to use it?
+How often do you save important information by sending it to yourself on social networks and forget to use it?

-Cross-platform open-sourse project **YourLib** based on React Native framework let you categorize immediately it in a tree style (e.g.  ”school”, ”work”, ”home” and in each ”events”, ”links”, ”books”) and sync it with Google Firebase cloud.
+Cross-platform open-source project **YourLib** based on React Native framework lets you categorize immediately it in a tree-style (e.g.  ”school”, ”work”, ”home” and in each ”events”, ”links”, ”books”) and sync it with Google Firebase cloud.

 ## Contents